JaneliaSciComp/SongExplorer/README.md

 supports Ubuntu, Windows and Mac.
 The catch is that Nvidia (and hence TensorFlow) currently doesn't support GPUs on Macs.
-So while using a pre-trained classifier would be fine on a Mac, because inference is just as fast on the CPU, training your own would take several times longer.
+So while using a pre-trained classifier would be fine on a Mac, because inference is just as fast on the CPU, training your own would take longer.

 Docker, a popular container framework which provides an easy way to deploy software across platforms, supports Linux, Windows and Mac, but only supports